Caleb Williams gets to work after move from Oklahoma to USC

 - Lincoln RileyAmerican football player and coach

-LOS ANGELES (AP) Caleb Williams missed the entrance to work on the first day of his new job at Southern California.
+LOS ANGELES — Caleb Williams missed the entrance to work on the first day at USC.
 He jogged out of the John McKay Center and headed the wrong way down McClintock Avenue before he got pointed to the right door for practice at Howard Jones Field.

 Sure, the quarterback with Heisman Trophy buzz is still getting used to his new home, even though he’s been in town for a month now.